Singular holomorphic foliations by curves I: Integrability of holonomy cocycle in dimension 2: Background

 A leaf $L$ of the foliation is said to be {\it hyperbolic} if it is a hyperbolic Riemann surface, i.e., it is uniformized by $\D.$ For a hyperbolic leaf $L_x,$ let $\phi_x:\D\to L_x$ be a universal covering map with $\phi_x(0)=x$.
-Note that $\phi_x$ is unique up to a rotation around $0\in \D.$ Then, the Poincar\'e metric $g_P$ on $\D$ induces, via $\phi_x,$ the {\it Poincar\'e metric} on $L_x$ which depends only on the leaf.
-The latter metric is given by a positive $(1,1)$-form on $L_x$ that we also denote by $g_P$.
+Note that $\phi_x$ is unique up to a rotation around $0\in \D.$ Then, by pushing forward the Poincar\'e metric $g_P$ on $\D$ via $\phi_x,$ we obtain the so-called {\it Poincar\'e metric} on $L_x$ which depends only on the leaf.
+The latter metric is given by a positive $(1,1)$-form on $L_x$ that we also denote by $g_P$ for the sake of simplicity.
 The foliation is said to be {\it hyperbolic} if its leaves are all hyperbolic.